rackerlabs/technical-blog/_posts/2019-08-15-secure-oracle-database-by-using-transparent-data-encryption.md

 TDE encrypts the data in the following database files:

--	In the datafile
+-	The datafile
--	In the redo log and archive log files
+-	The redo log and archive log files
--	In memory
+-	Memory
--	In the file backup
+-	The file backup

 ### Managing Oracle Wallet